-discussing the sequence of events in books and how items of information are related. -Develop pleasure in reading, motivation to read, vocabulary and understanding by becoming increasingly familiar with and retelling a wider range of stories, fairy stories and traditional tales. -Develop pleasure in reading, motivation to read, vocabulary and understanding by recognising simple recurring literary language in stories and poetry. -Develop pleasure in reading, motivation to read vocabulary and understanding by -Understand both the books that he/she can already read accurately and fluently and those that he/she listens to by drawing on what he/she already knows or on background information and vocabulary provided by the teacherUnderstand both the books that he/she can already read accurately and fluently and those that he/she listens to by checking that the text makes sense to him/her as he/she reads and corrects inaccurate readingUnderstand both the books that he/she can already read accurately and fluently and those that he/she listens to by answering questions and making -Participate in discussion about books, poems and other works that are read to him/her and those that he/she can read for himself/herself, taking turns and listening to what others sayExplain and discuss his/her understanding of books, poems and other material, both those that he/she listens to and those that he/she reads for himself/herselfExplain what has happened so far in what he/she has read. language in stories and poetry. the books that he/she can already read •
+Reading Comprehension Reading Comprehension Reading Comprehension Pupils Will: Pupils Will: Pupils Will: -Develop pleasure in reading, motivation to read, vocabulary and understanding by listening to, discussing and expressing views about a wide range of contemporary and classic poetry, stories and non-fiction at a level beyond that at which he/she can read independently. -Develop pleasure in reading, motivation to read, vocabulary and understanding by discussing the sequence of events in books and how items of information are relatedDevelop pleasure in reading, motivation to read, vocabulary and understanding by becoming increasingly familiar with and retelling a wider range of stories, fairy stories and traditional tales. -Develop pleasure in reading, motivation to read, vocabulary and understanding by recognising simple recurring literary language in stories and poetry. -Develop pleasure in reading, motivation to read, vocabulary and understanding by discussing and clarifying the meanings of -Develop pleasure in reading, motivation to read, vocabulary and understanding by discussing his/her favourite words and phrasesDevelop pleasure in reading, motivation to read, vocabulary and understanding by continuing to build up a repertoire of poems learnt by heart, appreciating these and reciting some, with appropriate intonation to make the meaning clear. -Understand both the books that he/she can already read accurately and fluently and those that he/she listens to by drawing on what he/she already knows or on background information and vocabulary provided by the teacher Understand both the books that he/she can already read accurately and fluently and those that he/she listens to by checking that the text makes sense to him/her as he/she reads and corrects inaccurate readingUnderstand both the books that he/she can already read accurately and fluently and those that he/she listens to by answering questions and making inferences on the basis of what is being said and -Understand both the books that he/she can already read accurately and fluently and those that he/she listens to by answering and asking questions and making links Understand both the books that he/she can already read accurately and fluently and those that he/she listens to by predicting what might happen on the basis of what has been read so far. -Participate in discussion about books, poems and other works that are read to him/her and those that he/she can read for himself/herself, taking turns and listening to what others sayExplain and discuss his/her understanding of books, poems and other material, both those that he/she listens to and those that he/she reads for himself/herselfExplain what has happened so far in what he/she has read. words, linking new meanings to known vocabulary. done.